camgunz/d2k/doc/style_guide.md

     );

-Some functions have what amounts to "boilerplate" for their initial arguments--printf is a good example of this--and therefore you can justify keeping them on the same line as the function call:
+Some functions have what amounts to "boilerplate" for their initial arguments--`printf` is a good example of this--and therefore you can justify keeping them on the same line as the function call:

     printf("This is a long format string with many arguments: %d, %d, %d.\n",